 The Company uses judgment in assessing its ability to continue as a going concern for the next 12 months.
-In considering the factors affecting its going concern as disclosed in Note 1 of the condensed interim consolidated financial statements for the year ended December 31, 2019, the Company concluded that there is a material uncertainty that may cast significant doubt on its ability to continue as a going concern.
+In considering the factors affecting its going concern as disclosed in Note 1 of the condensed interim consolidated financial statements for the three months ended March 31, 2020, the Company concluded that there is a material uncertainty that may cast significant doubt on its ability to continue as a going concern.